alexbers/mtprotoproxy/README.md

 - with a custom config: `python3 mtprotoproxy.py [configfile]`
 - several times, clients will be automaticaly balanced between instances
 - with uvloop module to get an extra speed boost
-- with runtime statistics exported for [Prometheus](https://prometheus.io/): using [prometheus](https://github.com/alexbers/mtprotoproxy/tree/prometheus) branch
+- with runtime statistics exported to [Prometheus](https://prometheus.io/)